Deva Dasi Mandira

 Through each movement, a story is told with Nritya, a combination of facial expressions, oppositional eye and torso movements, mudras (hand gestures) and various postures inspired by the sacred temple sculptures.

-Odissi is an embodied prayer — a sacred offering of movement born in the temples of Jagannath Puri.
 Every gesture, posture, and expression carries divine meaning, telling timeless stories of devotion through rhythm and grace.
-Once danced only as ritual offerings by Maharis and later preserved through the artistry of Gotipuas, Odissi was revived and brought to the world stage by great masters, most notably Guru Kelucharan Mohapatra.
-Through his disciples, including Guru Sujata Mohapatra, this tradition continues today.
+Once danced only as ritual offerings by Maharis and later preserved through the artistry of Gotipuas,

-As a dancer in this lineage, I honor Odissi not only as an art, but as a healing path — a way to return to the body, to devotion, and to the sacred with every step.
+As a dancer in this lineage, I honor Odissi not only as an art, but as a healing path, a way to return to the body, to devotion, and to the sacred with every step.

 Please visit Sujata Mohaptra’s website to learn more